xfetus/pe/3D-printing/static-fetus/cads/molds/README.md

 * Maleeha Al-Hamadani made the following comments on Wed  3 Nov 17:25:47 GMT 2021
     * the use of https://www.meshmixer.com/ would create smoother and more accurate messhes than those created with cura.
     * Another software for meshes can be https://www.meshlab.net/

+## CADs by Miguel Xochicale and prints by Marty Rajaratnam (March 2022)

 ## References